YellowJacketLinux/yjl-sysusers/README.md

 When the object has a `usr` property set to `true`, it *may* also have a `shell` property containing a string filesystem path to a login shell.
-There are three valid values: `/bin/bash`, `/bin/sh`, and `/sbin/nologin`.
+There are two valid values: `/bin/bash` and `/bin/sh`.

-When the operating system does not have a `/sbin/nologin` command, then `/bin/false` will automatically be substituted.

-If a `shell` property is not set then `/bin/false` is used.
+When there is not a `shell` property set, the `yjl-sysusers` utility will set the shell to `/sbin/nologin` if it is installed on the system and otherwise to `/bin/false`.

 ### Skeleton Files

 When the object has a `homedir` property that is *not* `/dev/null` then it *may* also have a boolean `skel` property.
-If set to `true` and the user does not already exist, the contents of `/etc/skel` are copied into the home directory when the user is created.
+If set to `true` and the home directory does not already exist, then `useradd` will be instructed to create the home directory.
+That *usually* results in the contents of `/etc/skel/` being copied into the home directory.

-If the `skel` option does not exist, it is treated as if it is `false`.
+If the `skel` property is not set, it is treated as if it is `false`.

 Validation Failures and Handling
 --------------------------------